 Thursday, 12 December

-In Wuhan, health officials start investigating patients with viral pneumonia.
+In Wuhan, health officials start investigating a cluster of patients with viral pneumonia.
 They eventually find that most patients have visits to the Huanan Seafood Wholesale Market in common.
-The market is known for being a sales hub for poultry, bats, snakes, and other wildlife animals.
+The market is known for being a sales hub for poultry, bats, snakes, and other wildlife.

 Monday, 30 December 2019

 Li Wenliang (en.wikipedia.org/wiki/Li_Wenliang), a 34-year-old ophthalmologist from Wuhan, posts a message on a WeChat group alerting fellow doctors to a new disease at his hospital in late December.
 He writes that seven patients have symptoms similar to SARS and are in quarantine.
 Li askes his friends to inform their families and advises his colleagues to wear protective equipment.